digital-asset/daml/language-support/scala/examples/quickstart-scala/README.md

 [success] Total time: 7 s, completed Sep 12, 2019, 11:54:04 AM
 ```

-To run the quickstart-scala as a standalone project (not part of the DAML project) or to override the default SDK version configured in the `./SDK_VERSION` file, you have to specify `da.sdk.version` JVM system properties:
+To run the quickstart-scala as a standalone project (not part of the DAML project), or to override the default SDK version configured in the `./SDK_VERSION` file, you have to specify `da.sdk.version` JVM system properties:
 ```
 $ sbt -Dda.sdk.version=<DA_SDK_VERSION> "application/runMain com.digitalasset.quickstart.iou.IouMain localhost 6865"
 ```